IsaacS2/cs426_Sanchez_Isaac_Asgn5/README.md

 		#2.
 The sound impacts the visuals by signaling that the character is off the
 ground; it helps inform the player of the success of their input.

 		#3.
-The sound is taking place to give the effect of an object with mass being l			launched with some force.
+The sound is taking place to give the effect of an object with mass being launched with some force.

 		#4.
-If there is no sound, the game will be flat, with no active reinforcement
-for the player
+If there is no sound, the game will be flat, with no active reinforcement for the player

 #5.
 The sound is not repetitive, as it is only required once: when the character is being launched off the ground.